 Please use our redundancy calculator below to calculate how much you should be paid if you find yourself in a redundancy situation.
-To find out more about your redundancy rights, please click here
+Find out more about your redundancy rights.

 How is your redundancy payment calculated

 - 0.5 x your gross weekly pay for every year worked up to the age of 22;

 - 1 x your gross weekly pay for every year worked between the ages of 22 and 41;